translationalneuromodeling/tapas/sem/README.md

 <img src="misc/hier_model.png" width="300" align="right"/>

-SEM offers the option to use a hierarchical model to pool information from several subjects.
-This method treats the mean of the parameters across subjects as a latent variable and therefore it offers a form of regularization based on observations from the population.
+SEM offers the option to use a hierarchical model to pool information across subjects.
+This method treats the mean of the parameters across subjects as a latent variable, which is also estimated.
+It offers a form of regularization based on observations from the population.

 The graphical representation of this model is displayed on the right.
 Note that now data from \(i=1,...,N\) subjects is fitted simultaneously.